orbitalchicken/Roadmap/Triaged.md

 - When trying to start xed as root it takes approx. 20 seconds for the xed window to display while displays it at once.
 - can’t add any PPA (Xfce)
 - No pressure sensitivity in Krita.
 Ugee 2150 graphics display pen not seen as mouse -> probably down to synaptics missing, user didn't confirm.
+- can't install google chrome
+- appimage: When I download Molotov.Appimage and try to launch the file it fails.
+The same installation with Mint Cinnamon version 18.3 runs perfectly on my both laptops. -> chmod the file, and run it.. works perfectly.
+- Anydesk.
+Shortcut saved connection on desktop will not launch.
+Gives ' There was an error launching the application'.
+From within anydesk it starts normal.

 mate:
   - Windows Manager Metacity+Compton puts red line around app window